478mkharb/devops-learning/snatak/sprint1/Liquibase-POC.md

 ---

-# 1. Introduction (Start Here)
+# 1. Introduction

 This document explains how database changes are managed using Liquibase.

-If you are new, think of Liquibase as:
+Think of Liquibase as:

 > "A tool that keeps track of database changes just like Git keeps track of code changes."